maxburian/SAXS_py3/doc/index.rst

    o.clip=40
    SAXS.makeplot(o,arg)

-The SAXS module consists of a Python library and 3 command line tools: :ref:`saxsdog`, :ref:`plotchi` and :ref:`converter` and the :ref:`saxsdognetwork` that interates all of it and provides a GUI, :ref:`saxsleash`
+The SAXS module consists of a Python library and 3 command line tools: :ref:`saxsdog`, :ref:`plotchi` and :ref:`converter` and the :ref:`saxsdognetwork` that integrates all of it and provides a GUI, :ref:`saxsleash`.